omarrugs/securian_sr_data_engineer_assessment/README.md

   - Top 5 customers by total claim amount.

 ### 5. Bonus (Optional)
-- Write the cleaned and transformed data to a PostgreSQL or Redshift database.
+- Write the cleaned and transformed data from step 3 to a PostgreSQL or Redshift database.
 - Create visualizations using `Matplotlib` or `Plotly`.

 ---